charltoncr/SuperKISS64/ReadMe.md

 SuperKISS64 may be wrapped by math/rand.New; it implements math/rand Source and Source64.
 It also implements an io.Reader.

 cryptosource.go is used only to initialize SuperKISS64.
-It doesn't make SuperKISS64 cryptographically secure. cryptosource.go may be used independent of SuperKISS64 if desired.
+It does **NOT** make SuperKISS64 cryptographically secure. cryptosource.go may be used independently of SuperKISS64 if desired.
 It too implements math/rand Source, Source64 and io.Reader, and may be wrapped by math/rand.New.